AliPearson/AncestralPaths/README.md

 # AncestralPaths
-## Code of local path ancestry assignment of European genomes.
-# From simulation, through training, testing and painting

 AncestralPaths is a local ancestry painting technique based on genealogies produced by [RELATE](https://myersgroup.github.io/relate/).
 The method aims to assign 'path' ancestries to segments of chromosomes the decribe the path back through a population history that segment has taken.
 Steps of the method as as follows: